AmbushConsulting/DoCSS/README.md

 * ~~Manage CSS better~~

   CSS now managed via Rack middleware

 * ~~Implement watcher to auto rebuild files~~

   Haml files compiled per request.
 All other files handled via `Rack::Reloader`

 * Deal with required wrapper tags better
 * Turn into a gem

-* Fix `DoCSS::Indexer` middleware
+* ~~Fix `DoCSS::Indexer` middleware~~

+  Index now created only when navigating to `index.html` or `/` and is created on the fly

 ### Example: